Application over Memorisation – Learning to Learn and the Parallels between Law and Maths

 I realised I had only ever been taught about time allocation, rather than what it was I was actually trying to achieve by allocating such time.
 I would read the textbooks and memorise parts of it expecting it to magically make some connection in my brain as to how to actually solve a problem or respond to a prompt.

 In order to know the rule, you must understand when to apply it.
-Not all rules will be applied to all problems, and the exact numerical problems you had seen in a practice exam for Methods, or in problems in class, were not going to be on the test in front of you.
+Not all rules will be applied to all problems, and the exact numerical problems you had seen in a practice exam for methods, or in problems in class, were not going to be on the test in front of you.
 You are presented with new combinations of numbers (facts) in the place of the ones you had studied, and you are expected to apply formulas and pathways of analysis in order to solve the problem.

-When I first started writing hypotheticals in the JD, I found it painfully hard to know where to look to analyse the facts and knowing what rule to apply and when; with so much information comes the expectation that you will reduce down to what is necessary to discuss.
-Put simply, for Maths: if your problem is 1+1=? you should not try to divide the answer you have arrived at because that is not what you are being asked to do: you are being asked to add it.
+When I first started writing hypotheticals in the JD, I found it painfully hard to know where to look to analyse the facts and knowing what rule to apply and when; with so much information comes the expectation that you will reduce down to what is necessary.
+Put simply, for maths: if your problem is 1+1=? you should not try to divide the answer you have arrived at because that is not what you are being asked to do: you are being asked to add it.
 Additionally, learning to add 7+7 should not change the way you add 1+1 because it is the same method of solving the problem.

 I acknowledge that perhaps this may be common sense for many, but for some reason, relying on my memory of things I had been taught in class, rather than applying a method for solving a problem and adapting the method to new questions, was just the way I had learnt to learn; or more so, to study.
-I also think it is important to discuss the differences between what we constitute as learning and what we constitute as studying, because they are relatively vastly different things but often treated very similarly in education.